 Earthenware vessel for storing vinegar found at the Steinerlandstraße 118

 Throughout Nature’s Mutiny, there are echoes with our own age and the problem of global warming.
 Accordingly, the book ends with a summarisation of climate change in our own era and in Blom’s next book, What is at Stake, the issue is given the in-depth treatment that it deserves.
 For Blom, the central truth of a culture is something that is transcendent and something that people of that culture “buy into”.
 In the Roman Empire, any country could agree to become a part of the empire.
 Though it lost its sovereignty, the country concerned gained the protection of the Roman army along with the possibility that roads and aqueducts might be built and trading opportunities and prosperity enhanced.
 Becoming Roman citizens, individuals too, could personally buy into a new way of life.
 With Christianity a similar deal is made and by believing in Christ and endeavouring to follow the commandments and the instructions of the parables, an individual can buy into the promise of eternal life.
 As the eternal life promised is abstract, art is used as a means of offering glimpses of what is to come.
 Following Blom, in consumerism too, a similar promise is made and provided one is prepared to work and earns one’s way in the world, one can buy into the consumerist dreams promised by advertising.
 Men are promised that with the right after-shave they will be transformed into heroes whilst women are persuaded that with the right beauty products they will become as alluring as Aphrodite.
 Here, as in Christianity, an important aspect of the buying in, is that that which is bought into, is transcendent and the promise promised is one of partaking in something that is “higher” in that it is over and above oneself.
 Thus branding and image become ever more important in order to create and sustain the beyond aspect of what is, with money, literally bought into.
 The problem with consumerism however, is that the more often one consumes, the more the experience of transcending one’s self through bought products begins to weaken.
 Just as a good Christian must try to be good every day, so too the consumer must repeatedly consume and want new things in order to keep the dream of heaven on earth alive.
-This however fits in perfectly with societies whose aim is to continually increase their GNP, this requiring hungry markets of consumers who clamour for ever more products.
+Thus we carry on consuming whilst all the time, an incipient nihlism eats away at us, destroying our faith that things can be changed for the better.
+Though we lose faith, we have no choice but to continue buying and this fits perfectly with societies whose aim is to continually increase their GNP, this requiring hungry markets of consumers who clamour for ever more products.
 In this way, global and national systems emerge which are dependent on perpetual growth.
 Although the negative effects on the environment can hardly be overlooked and have the potential to lead to a collapse of civilisation and quite possibly to our own extinction, nobody wishes to address the problem just now.
 This leads to consumer societies striving to exist in a perpetually sustained present that, following Blom, can only be described as “infantile”.
 Although at every turn, attempts at engineering an escape from this situation appear thwarted, Blom points out that the very mechanism of transcendence can also be used to save us and instead of buying into consumerist dreams we can buy into the dream of a sustainable future with green energy, less waste, less greed and less broken, hopelessly unrealistic dreams.
 As with the Christian faith, each step taken in the right direction constitutes a step toward the transcendent goal of perpetuating a scientifically orientated and environmentally aware culture.
 Becoming more aware of our surroundings, although we travel less and indulge in less pointless consumerism, our lives become enriched through our understanding and our playing a very real part in the attainment of a dream, the dream that one day there might really be peace and understanding on Earth.
 In striving towards this end, each piece of scientific knowledge that helps us along the way and which we understand, even if only partially, constitutes a temporary glimpse of the nature of the transcendent ideal striven for.
 Science and knowledge thus become reinstated as things that are desirable in themselves as glimpses of something that lies over and above us.
 In as far as our understanding has practical applications, it is to care for and preserve the world and its ecosystems of which we are a part and on which we, along with millions of other creatures, depend.
 It is Blom’s notion of transcendence and identification of the potential for transforming consumer transcendence into environmental transcendence that makes What is at Stake hugely important.
 Like de Botton’s Religion for Atheists, this is essential reading.